Onix-Systems/python-privatbank-client/README.md

 python-internal-privat

 ## Installation
-This framework is published at the TestPyPI, install it with pip:
+This framework is published at the PyPI, install it with pip:

-    py -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ python-internal-privat
+    pip install python-internal-privat

 ## Usage
 1. First, install the "Autoclient" module of the "Privat24 for Business" complex designed to serve corporate clients and private entrepreneurs."Autoclient" is software that allows you to set up periodic automatic receipt of statements / account balances and import payments into Privat24.